keithwill/TrieHard/README.md

 | Unsafe       | paths      |       67.17 |     3947.65 |   0.4849 |
 | Simple       | paths      |    20991.61 |    22617.46 |  21.9587 |
 ```

+*Baseline: a single `List<string>` holding all 5M keys, representing the minimum managed
+memory needed to store the raw strings without any index structure.*

 The 'paths' keys look like URL subpaths and follow a format of
 /customer/{id}/entity/{id}/ with the ID being a sequential number.
 This